tomreyn/linux_mtrr_size_fix/README.md

 ## That's it?

 Propably yes.
-Just check the message buffer whether the "mtrr  allocation failed" message is gone and check your `/proc/mtrr` whether there is a write-combined area defined for the graphics.
+Just check the message buffer whether the `mtrr allocation failed` message is gone and check your `/proc/mtrr` whether there is a write-combined area defined for the graphics.
 In my case, it still was not.
 Instead, I found these new lines:

 ```
 mtrr_cleanup: can not find optimal value